AlexHYF/OOPSLA2023-Artifact/README.md

 This is the artifact package accompanying our OOPSLA 2023 submission titlled _Explainable Program Synthesis By Localizing Specifications_.
-The paper presents an new concept call _sub-specification_ that can act as an augmentation to the program synthesis results and an algorithm that synthesizes sub-specifications.
+The paper presents an new concept call _sub-specification_ that can act as an augmentation to program synthesis results and an algorithm that synthesizes sub-specifications.
 We have implementated this algorithm in a tool named S3. and benchmarked them with 2 program synthesis tasks, SyGuS and DreamCoder.

 This artifact contains all the tools (S3, CVC5, EUSolver), benchmark files, and scripts to reproduce the experiments